 The first thing that comes to mind when you think of new games is probably the latest blockbuster.
 However, not all gamers are looking for a game they can beat with their thumbs while waiting in line at Starbucks.
 In fact, more and more gamers want something fresh and new as opposed to just rehashing generic ideas from previous titles.
 Slipstream appeals both types of players—with its modern graphics but classic feel reminiscent of old-school racing games like Burnout Paradise or WipeOut 2097.,

 The late 1980s and early 1990s were a period of transition from 2D to 3D, and we saw some of the finest racing games during this time.
 Outrun is one of the games from that period that most people remember, and what I’m going to say next will undoubtedly surprise you.
 While a current Outrun game has yet to be released, Slipstream is one such game that blends the best of both worlds and gives a modern-retro experience for both old and new gamers.
 Slipstream is a brilliant racing gem created by a single developer.
-We drift over stunning circuits and recapture the joy of vintage racing in this review of Slipstream’s Xbox release.
+We drift over stunning circuits and recapture the joy of vintage racing in this overview of Slipstream’s Xbox release.

 Slipstream comes with a variety of game types to choose from.
 Depending on your mood, you may play six solo games and four sofa co-op modes.
 Aside from the standard Single Race and Time Attack modes, there is also a Battle Royale option in which you must defeat a competitor before the level finishes or be removed.
 You may also play the Grand Tour option, which requires you to finish five linked levels while defeating adversaries.
 There is a time constraint, so you must finish the level before the clock runs out.